slarrain/pydkan/README.md

 ## New Feature: TOKEN

 Now it is possible to use a token instead of a user+password combination.
-In order to do that, you need to miss the password argument, and the user argument will be understood as a token.
+In order to do that, you need to omit the password argument, and the user argument will be understood as a token.

 _Everything else works the same_